 - Each of your eyes has a small blind spot in the back of the retina where the optic nerve attaches.
 You don’t notice the hole in your vision because your eyes work together to fill in each other’s blind spot.

 - Out of all the muscles in your body, the muscles that control your eyes are the most active.

 - 80% of vision problems worldwide are avoidable or even curable.

 Who knew your eyes could be so amazing and complex?
-See your VSP doctor for a comprehensive eye exam every year to give your eyes the attention they deserve.
+See your VSP network eye doctor for a comprehensive eye exam every year to give your eyes the attention they deserve.